feitianyiren/reflector-cluster/README.md

 ### Configuration

 The data directory (used as a blob cache while awaiting forwarding) defaults to `~/.prism`.
-Hosts can be added by providing their details in `prism.yml` in the data directory.
+Hosts can be added by providing their details in `~/.prism.yml`.